 Improving the experience of householders during their journey to installing a heat pump has been the focus of many installers, and many have also documented the array of barriers faced during this process.
 Some of the barriers have been addressed by changes in policy, such as the removal of the one metre rule for heat pump placement in England.
 However, there is still progress to be made in terms of making the installation process easy for each homeowner, especially because some barriers are only encountered by some people (such as requiring planning permission).

-As we found with our recent project on investigating and addressing policy barriers in home decarbonisation, we believe that Nesta is well-placed to systematically map frictions in consumer heat pump journeys and help prioritise them based upon their impact.
+As we found with our project on investigating and addressing policy barriers in home decarbonisation, we believe that Nesta is well-placed to systematically map frictions in consumer heat pump journeys and help prioritise them based upon their impact.
 Our reputation as a trusted voice will help us convene industry stakeholders and start to build a comprehensive understanding of who faces barriers, their impact, and what we can potentially do to alleviate them.